-- Hope Spot: The ugly duckling finds his way into a robin's nest and is happily greeted by the baby robins, but gets kicked out by the mother robin.
+- Hope Spot: The ugly duckling finds his way into a robin's nest and is happily greeted by the baby robins, but he gets kicked out by the mother robin.

 - Informed Attribute: Much like the original, the duckling is treated as ugly, but while it looks different, it's actually rather cute.
 It's implied that the mother duck's rejection of him has less to do with him being ugly and more to do with her husband leaving her because he thinks the ugly duckling is proof that she cheated on him.

 - Ironic Echo: Near the beginning, the mother duck turns away from the ugly duckling after yelling at him and driving him off.
-At the end, the mother duck calls for the ugly duckling - only for the ugly duckling to scornfully turn away from its old duck family and swim away with its new swan family.
+In the end, the mother duck calls for the ugly duckling - only for the ugly duckling to scornfully turn away from its old duck family and swim away with its new swan family.

 - Mime and Music-Only Cartoon: Nothing but birds quacking and chirping.

-- Off-into-the-Distance Ending: The ugly duckling -actually a baby swan- swimming away with its new swan family, after scornfully turning away from its old duck family.
+- Off-into-the-Distance Ending: The ugly duckling -actually a baby swan- swimming away with its new swan family after scornfully turning away from its old duck family.

 - Panicky Expectant Father: Opens with the father nervously pacing and squawking and pestering the mother for updates.

 - The Remake: The second Silly Symphonies short to tell this story; it was previously made in black and white as "The Ugly Duckling" in 1931.